 The best place to revise really depends on your taste.
 A lot of students nowadays go sit in a Starbucks, whereas for others such places are too loud to be able to concentrate.
 Think about what the best environment is for you to focus.
 Whether it’s your bedroom, the Starbucks, your university or the local library - it’s important that you feel comfortable and that you don’t get distracted too often.

-The best day to start revising is in the morning.
+The best time of day to start revising is in the morning.
 After a good night’s sleep, your brain will be well-rested and in its optimum state for memorising your subjects.
 It will also give you a great boost for the rest of the day if you manage to complete one revision session early on.
 You’ve already achieved a big accomplishment and the day has just started.

 Once you feel that you’re brain is getting distracted then stop.
 Take a break and do some physical exercises.
 It’s important to do activities that increase your heart rate so that your blood circulating faster.
-As a consequence, your brain will get more oxygen increasing its productivity while reducing stress and tiredness.

 Using past papers has many benefits.
 You’ll get used to the length of the exam and can test whether you answer the questions efficiently enough.
 It will familiarise you with the structure of the questions and how to phrase your answers.
 And if you're lucky you might recognise a question on your exam that looks a lot like the one you’ve just practices.
 The exam boards publish the past papers, but you can also ask your teacher for a copy.